elleffe97/Master-Thesis/README.md

 1. Open the project ("**OnlineBoutique.vpp**") in Visual Paradigm and check if all the diagrams are opened by clicking at the bottom on the right side of the workspace.
 You must see all the 3 diagrams there.
 If you don't, you just need to double-click on them on the Model Navigator until they open one at a time.
 Then put yourself on the **Micro Service Model** diagram.

 2. Start the just-installed plug-in by clicking on the **Plugin** window and then on the **Script Editor** button.
-You should see a window like the one in Fig. \ref{script1}.

 3. Copy and paste the content of script "**SIG\_Generator.txt**" and click on the **Execute** button at the bottom left-hand side of the editor window.
 You should see the just-created SIG behind the window.

-4. Borrow all the code in the script editor and paste there the content of the file "**SS\_Detector.txt**".
-In this phase, you could interact with the code changing the security smell to be analyzed in the `SecuritySmells` list, as shown in Fig. \ref{det}.
+4. Drop all the code in the script editor and paste the content of the file "**SS\_Detector.txt**".
+In this phase, you could interact with the code changing the security smell to be analyzed in the `SecuritySmells` list.
 Then run the code by clicking on the **Execute** button.
 The results will be shown on the right-hand side of the Script Editor Windows and you need to save them because they will be the input for the next and last step.

-5. Having a list of security smells and their relative affected microservices you can now copy and paste the code from "**SubDiagram\_Generator.txt**" and change the content of the lists `Microservices` and `SecuritySmells` (see.
-Fig \ref{final}) with the just obtained strings.
+5. Having a list of security smells and their relative affected microservices you can now copy and paste the code from "**SubDiagram\_Generator.txt**" and change the content of the lists `Microservices` and `SecuritySmells` with the just obtained strings.
 Then execute the scripts and visualize the results in the Model Navigator.